Cerebral Palsy Negligence Claims Solicitor

 For a successful medical negligence compensation claim, it will be necessary to demonstrate that there was no possible cause, other than the actions of the doctors and nurses who delivered your baby.

 - Bleeding in the baby's brain due to any reason.

-- infections picked up by the mother during pregnancy.
+- Infections picked up by the mother during pregnancy.

-- A period of Oxygen loss and blood supply loss to your baby.
+- Blood supply loss to your baby.

 This is more likely in premature births or if your baby had to be resuscitated after being born.